Not a methodology for thinking better. An architecture for deciding better — by design, at every altitude, every time a consequential choice is made.

 Designing, implementing, and adapting the UCADE Cycle to the specific stakes, reversibility, and context of each decision.

-Integrating AI as a governed participant — managing context, applying adversarial prompting, treating AI output as a draft.
+Integrating AI as a governed participant — managing context, applying adversarial prompting, treating AI output as a draft, never as an authority.

 Creating the structural conditions under which diverse perspectives produce AI-Enhanced Collective Wisdom — not its counterfeit.